mate-academy/jv-storage/README.md

 Box value = storage.get(22); // returns the Box
 int size = storage.size(); // returns storage size
 ```
-You should solve this task using one or two arrays (this depends on your implementation).
+You should solve this task using map (this depends on your implementation).
 If you use arrays for your solution, we assume that the maximum number of elements in our `Storage` is 10.

 #### [Try to avoid these common mistakes while solving task](./checklist.md)